fahdoo/sessions-client/requirements/instructions.md

 2. User Data Storage:
    - When a new user signs up, create a corresponding entry in your database
-   - API Route: `POST /api/users` to create a new user record

 3. Session Management:
    - Use Clerk's session tokens to authenticate API requests
    - Implement middleware to verify Clerk session tokens (`middleware.ts`)

-4. User Status Check:
-   - API Route: `GET /api/users/status` to check if user is new or returning

-5. Add Clerk User to Supabase
+4. Add Clerk User to Supabase
    - After a user login via Clerk, we should get the userId from clerk, and check if this userId exist in 'users' table, matching "user_id"
    - If the user doesn't exist, then create a user in 'users' table
    - If the user exist, then proceed with the next step